EN 50128 / EN 50716

 In section 6.7 of the standard, requirements for support tools are given for three different tool classes: T1, T2 and T3.
 Compilers are part of tool class T3, as compilers are tools that generate outputs which can directly or indirectly contribute to the executable code of the safety related system.

-The key tool validation requirements from EN 50128 that SuperTest is designed to support are:
+The key tool validation requirements from EN 50128 / EN 50716 that SuperTest is designed to support are:

 • “6.7.4.3 All tools in classes T2 and T3 shall have a specification or manual which clearly defines the behavior of the tool and any instructions or constraints on its use.”